Summary: A Treatise of Human Nature (page 4)

 11.

-Abstract ideas which, let us remember, are really nothing but particular ones, consider'd in a certain light; but being annex'd to general terms, they are able to represent a vast variety, and to comprehend objects, which, as they are alike in some particulars, are in others vastly wide of each other
+Abstract ideas which, let us recall, are really nothing but particular ones, consider'd in a certain light; but being annex'd to general terms, they are able to represent a vast variety, and to comprehend objects, which, as they are alike in some particulars, are in others vastly wide of each other

 12.